 If a CCO includes modification to a plan sheet, there are two options for resolution:

 Provide written or verbal direction to the project manager of the required change.
 This change will then be documented in the CCO paperwork and on the plan sheet as-built when the project is completed.
-If the change is major or includes a deviation from standards, verbal or written approval (such as e-mail) is required by the traffic-roadway section.
+If the change is major or includes a deviation from standards, verbal or written approval (such as e-mail) is required by the traffic engineering section.